ONLYOFFICE/document-server-integration/web/documentserver-example/python/README.md

 $ make compose-prod
 ```

-By default, the server starts at `localhost:80`.
+By default, the server starts at `localhost:80` on the machine that you are using.
+You will see a page with the welcome to ONLYOFFICE Document Editors.

 To configure the example, you can edit the environment variables in [`compose-base.yml`](./compose-base.yml).
 See [below](#configuration) for more information about environment variables.